 Items 1-3 should be submitted as pdf documents, with margins of 1 inch and font size no smaller than Arial 11.

-On behalf of Dean Pisano and myself, I wish to thank you in advance for your cooperation in taking this wonderful opportunity to recognize our stellar Ph.D. students who are at the frontier of bioengineering-related research.
+On behalf of Dean Pisano and ourselves, we wish to thank you in advance for your cooperation in taking this wonderful opportunity to recognize our stellar Ph.D. students who are at the frontier of bioengineering-related research.